kipkorirgideon/wallet-service/README.md

 ## 5. `App/schema.py`.
 Keep Status Query Rules Consistent

 - The `daily_limit_status` sums all of todays transfers itself instead of calling `_amount_sent_today`.
 This means it does not exclude FAILED/PENDING transfers.
-For example if a user has an 8,000 transfer and a 1,000 COMPLETED one with a limit of 10,000, the real check would allow 9,000 more.
+- For example if a user has an 8,000 transfer and a 1,000 COMPLETED one with a limit of 10,000, the real check would allow 9,000 more.
 However the endpoint reports `remaining: 1,000` which is wrong and confusing.

-- To fix this, you should call `_amount_sent_today` instead of duplicating the filter logic.
+- To fix this, you should call `_amount_sent_today` for summing todays transfer instead of duplicating the filter logic.

 ## 6. `App/limits.py`.
 Optimization